-Kevin Alexander is a James Beard Award-winning food journalist, recipient of the Society of Professional Journalist's Mark of Excellence Award, and currently Thrillist's National Writer-at-large with a focus on the restaurant industry.
+Kevin Alexander is a James Beard Award-winning food journalist and recipient of the Society of Professional Journalist's Mark of Excellence Award.
 His work has appeared in Esquire, Elle, Men's Journal, The New Republic, and Boston Globe, and he is a 2018 Association of Food Journalists award winner.
 He was born in Texas, grew up in New England, and now lives in Northern California.

 “Mr. Alexander is an admirably thorough researcher.
 He conducted hundreds of hours of interviews for the book, meeting with some of his subjects dozens of times and revisiting most at least once to chart the arc of their careers.
 This groundwork allows him to bring us deeply into their worlds, probing their motivations, backgrounds, flaws and virtues, writing with authority not just about public perceptions but also about private moments . . .
 [T]he book provides an entertaining and informative picture of the American restaurant scene over the past dozen years.
 Just dipping in and out of it pretty much guarantees learning something new.” —Wall Street Journal